VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 the default values in the MESA code inside `$MESA_DIR/star/defaults/`, though the website documentation is easier to navigate if you don't know the name of the relevant fields yet.

 {{< details title="Click here to show a hint" closed="true" >}}

 In the panel on the left of the website, navigate to *Reference and Defaults > controls*.
 On the right, you can now see the contents of this page.
 Mass loss by winds is found under *mass gain and loss*.

+> [!TIP]
+>All apart from the most recent MESA build, this is the the path to controls: "Reference > star defaults > controls"
+>If you are using the most recent MESA build then the path is "Reference and Defaults > controls"

 {{< /details >}}